 What is an unmanaged switch?

 Unmanaged switches are plug-and-play devices that offer no configuration interface or options.
 Their value is in increasing the number of ports in a LAN, enabling more local devices to access the unit.
 The form factor for an unmanaged switch may be desktop or rack-mounted.
+Many small deployments, like home networks or small office and small business environments, use unmanaged switches because they are affordable and easy to install.

 What is a managed switch?